LuxlNET/LuxlNET/README.md

 ## About Me

 Hello!
 I'm Daniel, also known as LuxlNET in the online world.
-I'm a 20-year-old software enthusiast from Bavaria, near Passau.
-Professionally, I am a Software Development Specialist (Fachinformatiker für Anwendungsentwicklung), and I love to code even in my free time.
+I'm a software enthusiast from Bavaria, near Passau.
+Professionally, I love to code in my free time.

 On GitHub, I'm semi-active.
 For quicker responses, feel free to reach out to me via Discord or email.